bokkypoobah/TopSecrets/StoragePreparation.md

 <br />

-The Raspberry Pi Imager will then present the following menu:
+Imager will then present the following menu:

 <img width="400" src="images/RaspberryPiImager1.jpg">